andybyers21/HTML-Resume-Builder/markdown/Andy_Byers_CV_Nov_2020.md

 Input and decision making on the website - Design and architect the website

 ### CONSULTANT: Strategic Corrosion Management, March 2010 - Feb 2011, June 2013 - July 2014

+Working with and supporting teams of software developers

 Consulting positions in oil and gas with companies such as Maersk, Shell and Centrica.
 Providing third-party R&D support in the development and deployment of RISCm, a software project using Microsoft SQL databases and an in-house developed GUI to model corrosion threats.
 Users input corrosion levels to dynamically analyse risk factors and generate an on-going corrosion management and maintenance programme in real time, monitored and managed through a cloud-based software package which recommends the most efficient workscope execution strategy.